 This is where the addition of an extrovert or an employee who is open to experience comes in; they can drive the team forwards, increase the work pace and encourage them to meet deadlines effectively.

 Perhaps, in order to fix this, the opposite (an emotionally stable employee) should be added to calm the team and to encourage the team to work better in a pressured environment.
+An effective team building activity to help the team work in better synergy can help improve your team effectiveness.

 So, overall, in order to produce an effective and successful team, there needs to be a mixture of personalities in the team to incorporate all the positive aspects from each employee, and hopefully minimise their weaknesses.